Blinx: The Time Sweeper: Plot

 When a gang of evil pigs known as the Tom-Tom Gang begin stealing time from World B1Q64, it becomes temporally unstable to the extent that the Time Sweepers decide that it is safer for all worlds if the supply of time to World B1Q64 be halted, suspending it and its inhabitants indefinitely.
 When Blinx receives a message from a young princess, trapped within the doomed world, Blinx proceeds to the room in which the portal leading to World B1Q64 is kept.
 Although the rest of the Time Factory staff are against it, Blinx dives into the portal moments before it closes.
 He then travels to several parts of the world, fighting the time monsters, and recovering the resulting crystals in a desperate attempt to save World B1Q64.

 After a long journey, he manages to catch up with the Tom-Toms and the princess in Momentopolis.
-He follows them towards the stadium, which is surrounded by a large number time crystals.
-Suddenly, light emerges in the centre of the stadium's platform, causing the Tom-Tom Gang and the Princess to freeze, and circle the light, along with the rest of the time crystals.
+He follows them towards the stadium, which is surrounded by a large number of time crystals.
+Suddenly, light emerges in the center of the stadium's platform, causing the Tom-Tom Gang and the Princess to freeze, and circle the light, along with the rest of the time crystals.
 The combination of time crystals, Princess, and Tom-Toms creates the final time monster: the Chronohorn, which can use Time Controls as well.
-Before Blinx can fight it, the Chronohorn rewinds time, and forces Blinx to fight four previous bosses (all of which are the ameliorated versions of the ones that you fight in rounds 1, 2, 3 and 5).
+Before Blinx can fight it, the Chronohorn rewinds time, and forces Blinx to fight four previous bosses.
 After he defeats them all again, he fights the Chronohorn, wins and saves the sleeping princess while letting the Tom-Toms escape.

 With the Tom-Toms gone, and time beginning to flow in World B1Q64 again, Blinx is content that his mission is complete.
 As the princess Lena wakes up on the bench she was placed on, Blinx reluctantly says goodbye and leaves.
 The princess tries to follow him, but he jumps into a portal and ends up back in the Time Factory to be welcomed by applause from the other Time Sweepers.
-An announcement from the Mother Computer explains that World B1Q64 will not be cut off from the Time Factory, and Blinx is congratulated by the CEO, the Operator and the Third Administrator of the Time Factory.
+An announcement from the Mother Computer explains that World B1Q64 will not be cut off from the Time Factory, and Blinx is congratulated by the CEO of the Time Factory.
 After the credits roll, the player sees a message written by the princess (her real name, Princess Lena, is revealed at this point).
 The message says that Lena has the time crystals that Blinx collected, and that she will use them for the most important thing of all.
 Using the time crystals, she rewinds time to when Blinx is about to leave.
 Before he jumps in the portal again, she wakes up, gives Blinx a hug, and thanks him.